camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 This is a simple plugin that showcases the plugin system of Cockpit, the process monitoring tool of [Camunda Platform](http://docs.camunda.org).

 Built and tested against Camunda Platform version `7.23.0`.
+This example uses Jakarta API.
+It is compatible with the latest releases of Camunda Tomcat and WildFly distributions.

 ![Screenshot](screenshot.png)